htalibart/ppsuite/README.md

 ## Getting started

 ### ComFeature
-ComPotts inputs two folders which both have to contain the following files (with the corresponding file name) :
+ComPotts inputs two folders which both have to contain the following files (with the corresponding file names) :
 * sequence.fasta : the sequence in fasta format
 * original_aln.fasta : the alignment (a priori) derived from the sequence
 * train_aln.fasta : the alignment which was used to train the Potts model, which may be different from the original alignment due to filters and trimmings